sharikjavid/kotto/README.md

 ### Why Kotto?
 - 🤖 No manual prompting
 - 🚀 Dead simple to use
-- ⚡️ Great for serverless environments like [Deno Deploy](https://deno.com/deploy)
+- ⚡️ Great for serverless like [Deno Deploy](https://deno.com/deploy) or [Supabase Edge Functions](https://supabase.com/docs/guides/functions)
 - 🚶‍ Step-by-step debugging, with introspection
 - 🦕 Built for TypeScript, with Deno + Rust 🦀

 ### Progress